 If you live in a neighborhood or run with a group that expects some type of formal, organized activities or equipment, and you’re not quite ready to buck the system, there are more frugal options here as well:

-1. Check for group rates at your local bowling alleys, ice skating or roller skating/blading rinks, or take advantage of outdoor public rinks.
+Call your local bowling alleys, ice skating or roller skating/blading rinks and ask for group rates, or take advantage of outdoor public rinks.
 Most cities have plenty of options in this area.

 While we no longer purchase store-bought balloons and banners at our kids’ birthday parties, we still decorate nicely for each birthday we celebrate.
 We now save money in this area by having the kids and their siblings design their own decorations, either by hand or on the computer, and we take basic ribbon (bought in bulk for the cheapest price), curl it, and hang it from the ceilings, doorways and on bannisters, etc. Guests love looking at the homemade banners and signs, and the kids get the satisfaction of knowing they designed something different and original.